-Laura Moreno is a research coordinator at Moffitt Cancer Center in Tampa FL, and a second year genetic counseling student at the University of South Florida (USF).
-As a research coordinator she helps coordinate the ARBOLES training online portion of the program along with other studies related to the Hispanic community.
-Ms. Moreno will obtain her Masters in Genetic Counseling in 2020, and is interested in the area of cancer and health disparities.
+Laura Moreno is a research coordinator at Moffitt Cancer Center in Tampa FL.
+As a research coordinator she helps coordinate the online portion of the ARBOLES training program along with other studies related to the Hispanic community.
+Ms. Moreno also works as a Cancer Genetic Counselor and is interested in the area of health disparities among the genetics field.

 Jenny graduated from the University of South Florida in 2012 with her Bachelors of Arts and in 2018 she received her Master of Arts in Psychology from Touro College.
 Jenny joined Moffitt in 2012 as a Research Assistant for the BEST (Black Women: Etiology and Survival of Triple-negative Breast Cancers) Study.
 Since then Jenny has worked on various projects including The Inherited Cancer Registry, Genetic Counseling and Testing in Hispanic women, Identifying Barriers and Facilitators of HPV vaccination among Latino adolescents.
 Most recently Jenny has joined the U54 Ponce Health Sciences University and Moffitt Cancer Center Partnership as Outreach Coordinator.
+She also works as a coordinator for the ARBOLES training program.
 In her spare time she enjoys working out, hanging with friends, reading, binge watching tv shows, and spending quality time with her niece and nephew.

 Paige obtained her Bachelors in Psychology and her Masters in Public Health with a concentration in Health Education from the University of South Florida.
 She is currently a Doctoral student at the University of South Florida College of Public Health with a concentration in both Community & Family Health and Applied Biostatistics.
 She has worked with Dr. Vadaparampil since 2014 on several different projects focused on examining how physician, systems, and patient-level factors influence HPV vaccination uptake among adolescents.
 She has also worked on projects focused on understanding fertility preservation discussions and decisions between Adolescent and Young Adult (AYA) cancer patients and providers and a project focused on understanding psychosocial outcomes among Black breast cancer patients.
 Her role on these projects is primarily focused on data analysis-both qualitative and quantitative, qualitative interviewing, and manuscript writing.